coffdev/CodePrompts/php.md

+Firstly, we code the project on VScode and on a Windows computer.

 Develop a fully extensible PHP project from scratch using a custom file and folder structure.
 The project must not rely on any frameworks (such as MVC frameworks); instead, it should use a unique, self-designed architecture that emphasizes simplicity and clarity.

 Project Requirements: